drohal3/fullstackopen-part3/README.md

 Push the latest version to Heroku and verify that everything works there as well.

 **Solution:**
 Created a new build and deployed to fly.io.
+Tested if everything worked.